publiclab/publiclab-archive/notes/Shannon/12-13-2016/environmental-protection-belongs-to-the-public-a-report-for-epa-on-the-role-of-citizen-science.md

 ---
-title: "Environmental Protection Belongs to the Public: A report for EPA on the role of citizen science"\ntagnames: 'blog, report'
+title: "Environmental Protection Belongs to the Public: A report for EPA on the role of citizen science"

+tagnames: 'blog, report'
 author: Shannon
 path: /notes/Shannon/12-13-2016/environmental-protection-belongs-to-the-public-a-report-for-epa-on-the-role-of-citizen-science.md
 nid: 13780